bryceberger/337-project/test-cases.md

 - Write data
 - Read back data
 - Read when empty
-- Write when full
+- Write when full (should do nothing)
 - Write 64, then read
 - Write, flush, read
-- Push when full (should drop first element in queue?)

 # AHB Lite Slave
 - Reset, check for default values
+- Read default of every address
 - Write to each invalid address (3 cases)
 - Write to read only
-- Read default of every address
 - Make sure at least one read and write of each size occurs, and at each misalignment (2 byte with high LSB, 4 byte with high LSB and 2 LSBs)
+- Overlapping reads / writes of all data sizes
 - Read and write without asserting select
 - Write and read from zero address
 - Read status, error, and occupancy registers (test each value separately)